Charcoal: Syngas production, automotive fuel

 Like many other sources of carbon, charcoal can be used for the production of various syngas compositions; i.e., various CO + H2 + CO2 + N2 mixtures.
 The syngas is typically used as fuel, including automotive propulsion, or as a chemical feedstock.

 In times of scarce petroleum, automobiles and even buses have been converted to burn wood gas: a gas mixture consisting primarily of diluting atmospheric nitrogen, but also containing combustible gasses (mostly carbon monoxide) released by burning charcoal or wood in a wood gas generator.
 In 1931, Tang Zhongming developed an automobile powered by charcoal, and these cars were popular in China until the 1950s, and in occupied France during World War II, where they were called gazogènes.

 Pyrotechnics

 Charcoal is used in the production of black powder, which is used extensively in the production of fireworks.
-It is usually ground into a fine powder, with airfloat grade being the finest particle size available commercially.
+It is usually ground into a fine powder, with air float grade being the finest particle size available commercially.
 When used in black powder compositions, it is often ball-milled with other ingredients so that they are intimately mixed together.
-Certain charcoals perform better when used to make black powder, these include spruce, willow, paulownia and grapevine among others.
+Certain charcoals perform better when used to make black powder; these include spruce, willow, paulownia and grapevine among others.
 Charcoal produces fine dark orange/golden sparks.
 Usually, powder with a mesh size from 10 to 325 is used to obtain showers of golden sparks in pyrotechnic compositions.